springfuse/springfuse.github.com/jsf2-primefaces-spring-webflow-integration-tutorial.md

 Hopefully we are not reinventing the wheel here, Spring Web Flow (SWF) team has done an amazing job at integrating SWF with JSF 1 &amp; 2.

-Here are the various important files for the Spring Web Flow integration
+Here are the various important generated files to look at for the Spring Web Flow integration
 <table class="list">
 	<thead>
 		<tr>